Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 - Parameter breaking-change will happen to all parameter sets
   - `-Certificate`
     - Parameter is being deprecated without being replaced

+## Az.RedisCache

+### `Remove-AzRedisCacheDiagnostic`

+- Cmdlet breaking-change will happen to all parameter set
+  - Remove-AzRedisCacheDiagnostics alias will be removed in an upcoming breaking change release

+### `Set-AzRedisCacheDiagnostic`

+- Cmdlet breaking-change will happen to all parameter set
+  - Set-AzRedisCacheDiagnostics alias will be removed in an upcoming breaking change release

 ## Az.Resources